-Best practice Examples of innovative leaders Other leaders Focus on broader diversity characteristics: LGBTQ2S+ Killam Apartment Real Estate Investment Trust In 2021, Killam committed to increasing the diversity of its employees, including a 25% increase in representation by 2025 of current employees who identify as racialized, disabled and LGBTQ2S+.
+Best practice Examples of innovative leaders Other leaders Focus on broader diversity characteristics: LGBTQ2S+ Killam Apartment Real Estate Investment Trust Frontera Energy Corporation In 2021, Killam committed to increasing the diversity of its employees, including a 25% increase in representation by 2025 of current employees who identify as racialized, disabled and LGBTQ2S+.
 As of December 31, 2023, this target was achieved, with a 57% increase in such representation from 2020 levels.
 As of December 31, 2023, 1% of Killam's employees identify as non-binary.
-Frontera Energy Corporation Aritzia Inc. The company has recruited and selected board members and senior management candidates who represent a diversity of business understanding, personal attributes, abilities and experience.
+Aritzia Inc. The company has recruited and selected board members and senior management candidates who represent a diversity of business understanding, personal attributes, abilities and experience.
 Any search firm engaged to assist the board or the Compensation and Nominating Committee in identifying candidates for appointment to the board is directed to include candidates who are women, members of visible minorities, Indigenous persons and LGBTQ+.
-With respect to the company's current diversity representation, members of the board and the executive officers have voluntarily self-identified as members of diverse groups as follows: three of 10 (30%) members of the board and director nominees self-identify as a woman; one of 10 (10%) members of the board and director nominees self-identify as a member of a visible minority; and one of 10 (10%) members of the board and director nominees self-identify as a member of the LGBTQ2+ community.
-Focus on broader diversity characteristics: disability AECON Group Inc. In 2023, the company rolled out an updated Workplace Accommodation Policy whose design was led by Aecon's Employee Resource Group focused on employees with disabilities.
+With respect to the company's current diversity representation, members of the board and the executive officers have voluntarily self-identified as members of diverse groups as follows: three of 10 (30%) members of the board and director nominees self- identify as a member of a visible minority; and one of 10 (10%) members of the board and director nominees self-identify as a member of the LGBTQ2+ community.
+Focus on broader diversity characteristics: disability AECON Group Inc. Bank of Montreal In 2023, the company rolled out an updated Workplace Accommodation Policy whose design was led by Aecon's Employee Resource Group focused on employees with disabilities.
 Air Canada In June 2023, Air Canada published its first Accessibility Plan, which sets out Air Canada's commitment to improve accessibility and remove barriers for customers and employees with disabilities.
 This initial plan spans 2023-2026, and the company will report on progress after the first two years.
 Air Canada also implemented the voluntary Hidden Disability Sunflower program, which allows customers with non-visible disabilities to wear a sunflower lanyard to indicate discretely that they have a non-visible disability and need a little extra time or patience.
-Bank of Montreal

 Best practice Examples of innovative leaders Other leaders Tying compensation to diversity goals Transat A.T.
-Inc. Allied Properties REIT For fiscal year 2024, 25% of Transat's long term incentive plan objectives are directly linked to corporate responsibility and the development of a culture of inclusion.
+Inc. For fiscal year 2024, 25% of Transat's long term incentive plan objectives are directly linked to corporate responsibility and the development of a culture of inclusion.
 The LTIP applies to all officers and managers whose position within the hierarchy can influence Transat's orientation in this area, which it believes is the best practice.
-Lundin Gold Inc. Kinross Gold Corporation Kinross's 2023 short-term incentive plan targets for the senior leadership team included environmental, social and governance goals worth 5% of the bonus.
+Kinross Gold Corporation Kinross's 2023 short-term incentive plan targets for the senior leadership team included environmental, social and governance goals worth 5% of the bonus.
 These included diversity goals, which for 2023 included implementation of a meaningful DEI strategy and a majority of company sites being successful on their DEI objectives.
-Other diversity initiatives CGI Group Inc. CGI Partners in Germany developed a new Teams app, also used now in Canada: the Diversity Feedback Form (DIFF).
+Allied Properties REIT Lundin Gold Inc. Other diversity initiatives CGI Group Inc. CGI Partners in Germany developed a new Teams app, also used now in Canada: the Diversity Feedback Form (DIFF).
 With DIFF, CGI's partners now have the chance to comfortably share their DEI experiences, raise awareness on existing challenges and, most importantly, contribute to the company's DEI strategy.